Leading GPs and LPs confirmed are

 Najeeb Haider is Manager Investment Operations Department III at the Asian Infrastructure Investment Bank (AIIB).
 Prior to joining AIIB in September 2016, Mr. Haider worked for Citicorp International Limited (CIL).
 He spent most of his 21 years with CIL in the project and infrastructure finance business and his last position held was Managing Director and Asia Pacific Head for the business.
 He was based out of Hong Kong for 19 years and prior to that in Karachi.
 Previously he worked in the corporate banking departments of the Chase Manhattan Bank (4 years) and Bank of America (2).
 Mr. Haider holds BBA and MBA degrees from the Institute of Business Administration, University of Karachi.

-Before coming to KPCB China, Mr. Huang was a Managing Partner at Vivo Ventures, a venture capital firm specializing in life sciences investments.
-While at Vivo, Mr. Huang led numerous investments in China.
-Before joining Vivo in 2007, Mr. Huang was president of Anesiva, a biopharmaceutical company focused on pain-management treatments.
+Before coming to KPCB China, James was a Managing Partner at Vivo Ventures, a venture capital firm specializing in life sciences investments.
+While at Vivo, James led numerous investments in China.
+Before joining Vivo in 2007, James was president of Anesiva, a biopharmaceutical company focused on pain-management treatments.
 During his 20-year career in the pharmaceutical and biotech industry, he also held senior roles in business development, sales, marketing and R&D with Tularik Inc. (acquired by Amgen), GlaxoSmithKline LLC, Bristol-Meyers Squibb and ALZA Corp. (acquired by Johnson & Johnson).

-Meanwhile, Mr. Huang is also founding and Managing Partner to Panacea Venture, Panacea Venture is focusing on investments in innovative and transformative early and growth stage healthcare and life sciences companies worldwide, is established and managed by experienced partners Mr. Huang whom is KPCB China’s managing partner.
+Meanwhile, James Huang is also founding and Managing Partner to Panacea Venture, Panacea Venture is focusing on investments in innovative and transformative early and growth stage healthcare and life sciences companies worldwide, is established and managed by experienced partners Mr. James Huang whom is KPCB China’s managing partner.

 Jay Huh is a Senior Director of Korea Investment Corporation, and serves as the Head of Global Private Equity Investments.
 As one of the founding investment managers at KIC since 2005, he has been responsible for managing global public and private investment portfolios.
 Previously, he held the position of Head of U.S. Private Equity Investments based in KIC’s New York office for 6 years, where he led sourcing, due diligence, execution, and monitoring of private investments in North and Latin American regions and also served as Head of Global Alternative Investments based in KIC’s Seoul HQs, where he oversaw KIC’s three alternative investment deal teams dedicated to private equity, real estate, and hedge funds.